orlenkoo/promptedit-Homepage/README.md

 # Prompt Edit — Landing Page

 A modern, single-page marketing site for an AI-tools marketplace, built with **Vue 3**, **Vite**, and **Tailwind CSS**.
 The page is fully responsive, animation-rich, and built from small, swappable section components so the copy and visuals can be updated quickly.

-> This project is a design exercise / template inspired by AI-marketplace product pages.
-Copy, pricing, testimonials, and imagery in this repo are placeholders — replace them with your own before going to production.

 ---

 ## Tech stack